ACLU New Hampshire v. CBP

 Mr. Drewniak now seeks compensatory and punitive damages against the Border Patrol agents involved in his unconstitutional search and seizure pursuant to Bivens v.
 Six Unknown Named Agents of the Federal Bureau of Narcotics, as well as declaratory and injunctive relief to stop Border Patrol from conducting these illegal checkpoints in Woodstock, New Hampshire.
 In November 2020, Defendants moved to dismiss the case for failure to state a claim and lack of subject matter jurisdiction.
 The parties stipulated to dismissal of claims against one defendant, and the court set a briefing schedule.

 On April 8, 2021, the district court issued an order granting in part and denying in part Defendants’ motions to dismiss.
 The court dismissed count one of the complaint, which sought Bivens damages against a Border Patrol agent for violations of his Fourth Amendment rights.
 It denied the motion to dismiss the second count, which sought declaratory and injunctive relief precluding Customs and Border Protection (CBP) from operating additional traffic checkpoints.
 On December 7, 2021, Plaintiff’s filed an amended complaint.
 On March 22, 2022, the official defendants moved to dismiss the amended complaint.
 As of November 2022, the motion to dismiss has been fully briefed and a decision is pending from the court.
 On February 15, 2023, the court issued an oral decision denying the Defendants’ motion to dismiss the amended complaint.
+In May 2023, in exchange for Plaintiff’s voluntary dismissal of the suit, Border Patrol agreed to refrain from operating the Woodstock checkpoint until January 1, 2025.

 Documents: